tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-3/README.md

 ## Re-using Code

 - Read the code in `src/tcp_echo_client.cc`

 - A new function `check_error()` has been created and `create_socket()` from exercise-2 has been refactored to make use of it
+#
 - What are the benefits of writing code in this way?

+Ans.
+It simplifies repetitive error handling i.e., DRY(Don't Repeat Yourself) principle and can change the code at once and for all.
+#
 - Are there any costs to writing code like this?
 - Apply `check_error` to all the code in `src/`